vmware-archive/clarity/apps/website/angular-components/alert/README.md

 <ClrImage title="Alert in modal" src="/images/angular-components/alert/modal.png" align="center" />

 Alerts could appear within modals.
-It is recommended that no more than one alert appear within a modal.
+It is recommended that no more than one alert appears within a modal.
 Their function should not be to validate, validation should be done inline and closer to the error itself.

 #### In Cards